ToriLXJ/CVD_SSaSS/README.md

-This is the data analysis of CVD model. run.ipynb is all your need.
+This is the data analysis for the CVD model. run.ipynb is all you need.